roshmadosh/Kaput/README.md

 `UserException` -> `UserNotFoundException`.
 I didn't know how to pass down every overloaded constructor from `Exception` down to the implemenation classes without having to define them in the intermediate classes, which feels very repetitve.

+To implement custom exception handling for Spring Security's `Authentication.authorize` method, you have to create a class that implements `AuthenticationEntryPoint` and set the `authenticationEntryPoint` in your `SecurityFilterChain` bean.
+This is because the exception is thrown while the request is going through the security filters, i.e. before the request "reaches" the controllers, and so adding an exception handler to our `@ControllerAdvice` class won't be sufficient.

+If using `httpBasic` security configuration, you have to set the `authenticationEntryPoint` from `httpBasic`, otherwise you set it from `exceptionHandling`.

 ### Validation
 Both the data access and controller layers rely on the `javax.validation` annotations, but only the data access layer uses
 the validation constraints imposed by the `javax.persistence` annotations.